pallets/click/docs/commands.rst

 function and returns.

 Where do the returned functions go?
-The chained multicommand can register a callback with :meth:`MultiCommand.resultcallback` that goes over all these functions and then invoke them.
+The chained multicommand can register a callback with :meth:`MultiCommand.result_callback` that goes over all these functions and then invoke them.

 To make this a bit more concrete consider this example: